Aptimex/portl/README.md

 - `toPort` will be the same as `fromPort` if not specified

 ### down
 Brings down the namespaced Wireguard interface, then deletes the `portl` namespace (and all network interfaces in it).
-Any configuration options specified with the `config` command will be preserved (no need to run `config` again after `down`), but any namespace-specific changes that were made inside the namespace (e.g., iptables rules) will be lost.
+Any configuration options specified with the `config` command will be preserved (no need to run `config` again after `down` unless you want to change it), but any namespace-specific changes that were made inside the namespace (e.g., iptables rules) will be lost.

 # Known Limitations
-- `portl sudo masscan` will often not be able to automatically identify the correct interface to use.
+- `portl sudo masscan` will often not be able to automatically identify the correct default interface to use.
 Specify the correct interface inside the namespace for `masscan` to use with `-i portl0` (or whatever the correct interface name is)
 - `portl sudo mount ...` doesn't always work correctly when mounting network shares; the mount may succeed but not actually be visible on the filesystem. `portl bash` followed by `sudo mount ...` seems to work just fine, but the mount may only be accessible from that new bash session/process.
 I currently have no idea why this happens.

 # Docker Version (dportl)